“The best laid schemes o' mice an' men gang aft agley.”

 Are you wondering what happened to my spouse's request for eggs?
 Don't worry!
 I fixed him a pair of eggs first thing, then later once the kids were up we all sat down to waffle sandwiches.

-This post has joined the other clever chicks at the Clever Chicks Blog Hop, the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, Foodie Friends Friday, What's In The Box at In Her Chucks, and the From The Farm Blog Hop.
+This post has joined the other clever chicks at the Clever Chicks Blog Hop, the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, Foodie Friends Friday, What's In The Box at In Her Chucks, Food on Friday, and the From The Farm Blog Hop.

 *I think the recipe is a good one, if you're out of baking powder and buttermilk, and I'm positive my yeast was fine since I use it for pizza dough.
 The next time I made it, I let the batter sit overnight like the recipe suggests and the result was a fluffier waffle, but I guess I'm just used to more flavorful waffles, since the taste was . . . well, let's call it a delicious blank canvas for waffle sandwiches!